sundaram-sharma/dall_e_2.0/README.md

-# Project Title
+# Dalle_2.0

-This is a Dall-E clone which accepts the prompt given by the user and returns an images based on that prompt.
-User can also share the image with the community and can also see what other people shared in the community with the prompt and their name written in the bottom.
-User can also download the image in 1024*1024 size.
+This is a Dall-E clone that accepts the prompt given by the user and returns an image based on that prompt.
+Users can also share the image with the community and can also see what other people shared in the community with the prompt and their names written at the bottom.
+Users can also download the image in 1024*1024 size.

 ## Demo